jhk742/my_projects_at_BCS/README.md

 Code that may contain sensitive information to the company will be replaced with my name in the follwing manner, "JINKIM".

+Unfortunately, as this repository will only contain a handful of the files that comprises the ERP system, the code itself will not compile.
+As such, a first-hand experience with the different winforms or an execution of a stored procedure is not possible.
+I will include as many comments as I can within the available code to hopefully give you a coherent understanding of what is happening during execution.